 Piece of life

 I told you some weeks ago about my love for peanut butter.
-Well, I let myself be tempted to try almond butter and, unfortunately, it clearly didn’t convince us [but that’s just a matter of taste].
+Well, I let myself be tempted to try almond butter and, unfortunately, it didn’t convince us [but that’s just a matter of taste].

-So, here I am with a jar of almond butter that nobody really wanted to eat.
-But out of question to waste it out!
+So, here I am with a jar of almond butter that nobody wanted to eat.
+But out of the question to waste it out!
 So I decided to find a recipe to use it.

 About the almond and banana muffins

 So, I looked for a recipe to use my almond butter, and I told myself that a muffin recipe for my kids’ snack should fit well.
 So, I decided to try out the muffin recipe from Del’s cooking twist.
-The original recipe is sugar-free, I changed it a bit and the result is delicious.
-Soft and tasty muffins, rich in fibres and low in sugar, perfect for the whole family.
+The original recipe is sugar-free, I changed it a bit, and the result is delicious.
+Soft and tasty muffins, rich in fibres and low in sugar, are perfect for the whole family.